List of Stateside Puerto Rican communities: Ohio

 In Ohio, the majority of the Puerto Rican population is found in Northeast Ohio, over half can be found in the Cleveland metro area alone.
 Cleveland has the largest population of Puerto Ricans in the state and the highest percentage of Puerto Ricans of any major city in the Midwest.
 The Northeast Ohio area has the highest concentration of Puerto Ricans in the Midwest by percentage and highest in any state outside the eastcoast, with Lorain having the highest Puerto Rican percentage outside the eastcoast.
-There are many other Ohio cities with significant Puerto Rican populations, particularly in Northeast Ohio, including the Cleveland suburbs of Parma, Parma Heights, Brook Park, Brooklyn, Middleburg Heights, Lakewood, Lorain, and Elyria, as well as other Northeast Ohio places like Youngstown, Campbell, and Ashtabula.
+There are many other Ohio cities with significant Puerto Rican populations, particularly in Northeast Ohio, including the Cleveland suburbs of Parma, Parma Heights, Brook Park, Brooklyn, Middleburg Heights, Lakewood, Lorain, Sheffield Lake, and Elyria, as well as other Northeast Ohio places like Youngstown, Campbell, and Ashtabula.
 The Columbus area in Central Ohio also has a large and growing Puerto Rican population.
 In recent years, Ohio has replaced Illinois as the most popular Midwest destination for Puerto Ricans, with many more choosing the Cleveland and Columbus areas of Ohio over the Chicago area.